 - Join a support group

 - If you encounter problems, seek help and ask questions before you throw in the towel.
 I am a member of several different cloth diaper support groups on Facebook, and it feels so great to have other cloth diapering parents in my corner.
 I love seeing pictures of their babies fluffy butts, and I know if I ever have a question or issue, I can ask away!
 I certainly don’t know everything there is to know about cloth.
 Not by a long shot.
 I depend on other knowledgeable people to help me through.
-One forum I definitely recommend is the Change Diapers forum on Facebook.
+One forum I definitely recommend is the Buttons Diapers forum on Facebook.
 Fluff Love University also has several great resources and forums that you can become a member of.
 Browse around and find a group that you love.
 It truly makes a huge difference in creating a cloth diaper success story!

 I truly hope that this (super long) post has been informative and has provided you with several things to think about before jumping on the cloth diaper train.
 I love cloth diapering and I genuinely get so excited with others are interested in cloth.
 Remember to take things step by step.
 Pin this on Pinterest and save it as a reference!
 Share it on your Facebook wall.
 Share it with your friends who may be interested in cloth.
 Help get the word out to people that cloth is doable, and that there’s so much to love about it.
 Let’s help cloth become more mainstream.
 The world needs more fluffy butts, y’all! 🙂